frankstepanski/node-express-course/week4/readme.md

 We would import the router into our app file and use it to handle all of the routes for our todo resource.

->The [todo resource](https://jsonplaceholder.typicode.com/todos) is just an example.
+>The [todo resource](https://jsonplaceholder.typicode.com/todos) is just another example I grabbed from [JSON Placeholder](https://jsonplaceholder.typicode.com/).
 You can use this pattern for any resource. :nerd_face:

 ```
 // app.js